vaishnavika14/lending_club_case_study/README.md

 2. Harish

-## Table of Contents (as per powerpoint presentation) \n
+## Table of Contents (as per powerpoint presentation)
-1.Objectives \n
+1.Objectives
-2. Approach  \n
+2. Approach
-3, EDA graphs and analysis \n
+3, EDA graphs and analysis
-4 Result - the conclusion of the analysis \n
+4 Result - the conclusion of the analysis
 <!-- You can include any other section that is pertinent to your problem -->